Epistaxis (Nosebleed)

 For severe cases, one or more of the following surgical interventions to correct anatomical contributors to epistaxis may be necessary.

+• Endoscopic Sphenopalatine Artery Ligation: This surgical procedure is effective for controlling intractable posterior epistaxis.
 Endoscopic sphenopalatine artery ligation involves tying off the artery that supplies blood to the nose’s back area.
-This surgical treatment effectively stops severe nosebleeds that originate from the back of the nose
+This surgical treatment effectively stops severe nosebleeds that originate from the back of the nose.

+• Direct Cauterisation: A surgical technique for posterior epistaxis management.
 Direct cauterisation refers to using heat or chemicals to seal off bleeding blood vessels.
-This surgical technique is specifically used through endoscopic methods to treat nosebleeds from the back of the nose
+This surgical technique is specifically used through endoscopic methods to treat nosebleeds from the back of the nose.

 Preventing nosebleeds involves maintaining nasal moisture through the use of humidifiers and nasal saline sprays, avoiding nasal irritants, and gentle nose blowing.
 Keeping fingernails short and discouraging nose picking, especially in children, can also reduce the risk.